programatiko/headless-drupal-presentation/markdown/04-decoupled-cms.md

 Note:
 Decoupled architecture is another concept that I thought it would be nice to lay out here before we start comparing traditional vs decoupled CMS architecture.
 [read term]
+In our context, decoupled or headless Drupal basically means using Drupal as a content repository or, put another way, as a backend content management.
+Then we will have a front-end developed using a separate technology stack.
+For example: Vue.js, Angular, or React.

 ### Traditional vs Decoupled CMS